phil-baller/dominion/text.md

 ## Introduction

-This project aims to create a user-friendly and interactive website for the charity organization.
+This project aims to create a user-friendly and interactive website for our charity organization.
 The website showcases our mission, upcoming events, latest news, and provides an easy way for visitors to get involved and donate.

 ## Features